-6. Disciplinary probation - An indication that the student is not in good standing, and that his/her continued enrollment is conditioned upon adherence to published university policies.
-Probation automatically restricts the following privileges:
+6. Disciplinary probation - An indication that the student is not in good standing, and that his/her continued enrollment is conditioned upon a.

-a.
 A student on disciplinary probation is ineligible to be elected or hold any executive office of any student organization recognized by Texas State; and b.
 A student on disciplinary probation may not represent the university in any special or honorary role.